rodrimati1992/abi_stable_crates/readme.md

 A crate which declares:

-- The root module (a structs of function pointers/other modules), which implements the [`RootModule`] trait, exported from the dynamic library.
+- The root module (a struct of function pointers/other modules), which implements the [`RootModule`] trait, exported from the dynamic library.